gerald-encabo/pizza-app/README.md

 ## Pizza App in Laravel

-This is simple basic pizza webpage using laravel which the main focus is routing into different webpage, and updating database info using MySQL, Apache & Xampp.
+This is simple basic pizza webpage using Laravel which the main focus is routing into different webpage, and updating database info using MySQL, Apache & Xampp.
 Ordering and registration will update the database by simply adding more info.
 While, signing to the webpage will allocate the existing information in the database, and if the prompt info match, it will allow to the user to login in the webpage, and will get access on the account information including the previous orders.

 Main Page Display:
 ![main-display](https://user-images.githubusercontent.com/15988182/148695977-adc67e7b-8566-4ba2-9c23-0305c731d76e.PNG)